getDanArias/Mithril-Sample-App/README.md

 export default AUTH0;
 ```

+> The audience is a parameter set during authorization, and it contains the unique identifier of the target API.
+This is how you tell Auth0 for which API to issue an Access Token, which is the intended audience of this token.
+If you do not want to access a custom API, then by setting the audience to yourdomain.auth0.com/userinfo, you can use the opaque Access Token to retrieve the user's profile.

 8. As an important step, add `auth0-variables.js` to the `.gitignore` file so that it's never committed to source control.
 9. Back in the Auth0 Dashboard, click on `Settings` under the client's name and scroll down till you find "Allowed Callback URLs".
 10. Paste your desired callback URL here &mdash; it may be your localhost address where the project is being run locally &mdash; and save the settings.